isabelc/Comment-Notifier-No-Spammers/readme.txt

 License: GNU Version 2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Subscribe to comments and notify only approved comment authors, not spammers.
+Simply lets visitors subcribe to comments to get an email notification of new comments.
+Migrates from 'Subscribe To Comments Reloaded' and 'Comment Notifier.'

 == Description ==